google/yapf/README.rst

     optional arguments:
-      -h, --help            show this help message and exit --style STYLE         specify formatting style: either a style name (for example "pep8" or "google"), or the name of a file with style settings. pep8 is the default.
+      -h, --help            show this help message and exit --version             show version number and exit
+      --style-help          show style settings and exit
+      --style STYLE         specify formatting style: either a style name (for example "pep8" or "google"), or the name of a file with style settings.
+The default is pep8 unless a .style.yapf file located in one of the parent directories of the source file (or current directory for stdin)
-      -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place -l START-END, --lines START-END
+      --verify              try to verify refomatted code for syntax errors -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place -l START-END, --lines START-END